andycroll/andycroll.com/_posts/2021/2021-02-22-url-helpers-outside-views-controllers.md

   credit: "Bogdan Karlenko"
 ---

-Occasionally you'll need to generate a URL for your own application outside of the normal places; views or controllers.
+Occasionally you'll need to generate a URL for your own application outside views or controllers where your URL helpers are available.
+These helper methods are [generated form your routes](https://guides.rubyonrails.org/routing.html#path-and-url-helpers), e.g. `user_books_path(user)`.

 ## Instead of ...